home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ## Zigbee backup and restore in ZHA

-Zigbee Home Automation (ZHA) integration now features Zigbee network backup, restore/recovery, and migrating between Zigbee coordinators since Home Assistant 2022.9 release.
-Backups are taken automatically however a single backup to file for easy download can also be manually created from the configuration page under Network Settings.
+Zigbee Home Automation (ZHA) integration now features Zigbee network backup, restore/recovery, and migrating between Zigbee coordinators.
+Backups are taken automatically however, a single backup to a file for easy download can also be manually created from the configuration page under Network Settings.

 After restoring a Home Assistant backup, you can re-configure ZHA and migrate to a new Zigbee Coordinator adapter without any loss of your settings or devices that were connected.
 This is helpful if your current radio fails or a new radio adapter type and model comes out that you may want to migrate to.